castai/docs/docs/api/authentication.md

+---
+description: To use the CAST AI API, you need an API key - either with your preferred REST client or via Terraform.
+Here's how to get an API key.
+---

 # Authentication

 Before you can use our API, either with your preferred REST client or via Terraform, you will need an API key.